dotnet/command-line-api/docs/How-To.md

 `System.CommandLine` also knows how to bind other argument types.
 For example, enums and file system objects such as `FileInfo` and `DirectoryInfo` can be bound. `FileInfo` and `DirectoryInfo` examples of a more general convention whereby any type that has a constructor taking a single `string` parameter can be bound without having to write any custom code.
 But you can also write your own binding logic for your custom types.

+`System.CommandLine` can also parse arbitrary custom types, which is practical for complex applications with long argument lists.
+See [this section in Model Binding](model-binding.md#more-complex-types) in order to know more about how to bind the complex types.

 ## Middleware Pipeline

 While each command has a handler which `System.CommandLine` will route to based on input, there is also a mechanism for short circuiting or altering the input before invoking you application logic.
 In between parsing and invocation, there is a chain of responsibility, which you can customize.
 A number of features of `System.CommandLine` make use of this.
 This is how the `--help` and `--version` options short circuit calls to your handler.